JuliaOpt/MathProgBase.jl/doc/conic.rst

 The design of this interface is inspired by the `CBLIB format <http://cblib.zib.de/format.pdf>`_ and the `MOSEK modeling manual <http://docs.mosek.com/generic/modeling-letter.pdf>`_.

-We the following primal problem to be in canonical conic form:
+We consider the following primal problem to be in canonical conic form:

 .. math::
     \min_{x}\, &c^Tx\\